brandon-rhodes/python-patterns/python/module-globals/index.rst

    and general purpose objects for other modules to import.
-   This pattern was not available in the languages considered by the :doc:`/gang-of-four/index`, which suggests the Singleton Pattern instead.
+   This pattern was not available in the languages considered by the :doc:`/gang-of-four/index`, which instead dumped all globals into a single namespace;
+   they suggest using the Singleton Pattern instead.

 ..
 TODO Add this one I do the singleton:
    Module globals are more common in Python